Bespoke Floating Staircase Specialists — UK

 Common questions from UK homeowners about floating staircase design, specification, cost and installation.

-A Continox floating staircase starts from £7,900 for a straight or L-shape design with steel or oak treads and a glass or steel balustrade — including design, structural engineering, manufacture and installation.
-An L-shape with frameless glass balustrade and LED under-tread lighting typically runs to £9,500–£11,000.
-A fully bespoke specification with walnut treads and low-iron glass starts from £11,500.
-All prices are fixed following the free on-site survey — not estimates.
+A Continox floating staircase starts from £11,999 excl.
+VAT for a wall-fixed cantilevered design with engineered European oak treads, glass balustrade, structural calculations and full installation.
+L-shape variants from £13,499.
+A fully bespoke specification with walnut treads, frameless glass and LED runs to £14,000–£16,000 fully installed.
+All prices are fixed following the free on-site survey — never estimates.
 For full pricing see our Bespoke Staircase Cost guide.

-A wall-fixed cantilevered floating staircase requires a wall with adequate structural capacity — typically solid masonry (brick or block), reinforced concrete or a timber stud wall with studs at appropriate centres where fixings can be anchored into structural members.
-Metal stud (drywall) partition walls are generally not suitable without a structural steel frame within the wall.
-Continox assesses the wall substrate at the free on-site survey — before any design work begins.
-If the wall is inadequate, we identify the correct structural solution.
+A wall-fixed cantilevered floating staircase requires a wall with adequate structural capacity — typically solid masonry (brick or block min 215mm thick), reinforced concrete, or a stud wall containing a structural steel frame.
+Metal stud (drywall) partition walls are generally not suitable without structural intervention.
+Continox assesses the wall substrate at the free on-site survey before any design work begins.

 Yes — when correctly designed and installed.
-Every Continox floating staircase is structurally engineered to BS EN 1090, with cantilevered tread loads and wall fixing pull-out values confirmed by structural calculation.
-The glass balustrade is specified to BS 6180 residential load requirements (0.74 kN/m).
-All installations comply with Approved Document K for tread dimensions, handrail height and balustrade specifications.
-Any perceived wobble or flex on a floating staircase indicates an undersized tread or inadequate fixing — which is why substrate assessment before design is essential.
+Every Continox floating staircase is structurally engineered to BS EN 1090 with cantilevered tread loads, bracket pull-out and shear values confirmed by structural calculation.
+Glass balustrade is specified to BS 6180:2011 residential loads (0.74 kN/m).
+Any perceived flex or wobble on a floating staircase indicates undersized treads or inadequate fixing — which is why Continox specifies 40mm minimum tread thickness and assesses substrate before design.

-A floating staircase typically refers to a wall-fixed design where each tread is cantilevered from the wall — one side is open, the other side fixed.
-A central spine staircase uses a single steel beam running beneath all treads, with the treads cantilevering from the spine on both sides — fully open on both sides, requiring frameless glass balustrade both sides.
-The central spine creates more visual impact and is typically specified for open-plan spaces where the staircase is visible from multiple directions.
-The central spine starts from £9,500 vs £7,900 for a wall-fixed floating design.
-See our central spine staircase page for details.
+A floating staircase uses wall-fixed cantilevered treads — one side fixed to wall, other side open.
+A central spine staircase uses a single steel beam with treads cantilevering on both sides — fully open both sides, requiring frameless glass balustrade on both sides.
+Floating staircases start from £11,999; central spine designs start from £10,999.
+See our central spine staircase cost guide for details.

-Yes — floating staircases are fully compliant with Approved Document K for private domestic use when correctly specified.
+Yes — every Continox floating staircase complies fully with Approved Document K for private domestic use.
 The key compliance consideration specific to floating designs is the 100mm sphere rule for open risers — no opening between treads may permit passage of a 100mm diameter sphere.
 This is achieved by controlling the relationship between rise, tread thickness and nosing downstand.
-Continox checks the sphere rule calculation on every open-tread floating staircase as part of the structural engineering process.
-A Building Regulations notification and inspection is required for all new staircase installations.
+Full Building Control documentation provided as standard.

-Yes — floating staircases are one of the most popular choices for loft conversions because the open-tread design maximises the sense of space in what is often a tight staircase footprint.
-Loft conversion staircases have a specific reduced headroom allowance under Approved Document K: 1800mm at the centre of the stair and 1900mm at the sides, where the obstruction is caused by the roof structure.
-A straight floating staircase positioned along the ridge — where headroom is greatest — is typically the best-performing option for a loft conversion.
-Continox designs loft conversion staircases across the UK with full Part K compliance documentation.
+Yes — floating staircases are one of the most popular choices for loft conversions because the open-tread design maximises the sense of space in a tight footprint.
+Loft conversion staircases have a reduced headroom allowance under Part K: 1800mm at the centre, 1900mm at the sides.
+A straight floating staircase positioned along the ridge typically performs best for loft conversions.

-Lead time from order to installation is typically 6–10 weeks — covering 3D design sign-off, structural engineering, glass fabrication and staircase manufacture.
-Installation on site takes 1–3 days for a straight or L-shape floating design.
-More complex designs with multiple flights, U-shapes or LED integration may require an additional day on site.
-All timescales are confirmed at the point of the fixed-price quotation following the free on-site survey.
+Lead time from order to completed installation is typically 6–8 weeks — covering 3D design sign-off (Weeks 1–2), manufacture (Weeks 3–7) and installation (Week 7–8).
+Site time: 1–3 days for straight or L-shape configurations.
+More complex designs with multiple flights or LED integration may require an additional day on site.

-Solid oak (40mm) is the most popular choice — warm grain, works with virtually any interior scheme, robust under normal domestic use.
-American black walnut (40mm) is the premium specification — darker, richer grain that creates a dramatic contrast against clear glass.
-An upgrade from oak adds £800–£1,200 to the project cost.
-Steel plate treads (10mm) suit industrial-contemporary interiors and are priced similarly to oak.
-The minimum tread thickness for cantilevered spans up to 900mm is 40mm for timber — thinner treads flex perceptibly in use and are not specified by Continox.
+Solid oak (40mm) is the most popular choice — warm grain, robust under domestic use, works with virtually any interior.
+American black walnut (40mm) is the premium specification — darker, richer grain creating dramatic glass contrast (+£1,200).
+Steel plate (10mm) suits industrial-contemporary interiors.
+Minimum thickness for timber treads on cantilever spans up to 900mm is 40mm.

 Design Your Floating Staircase